MicrosoftDocs/azure-docs/articles/data-lake-store/data-lake-store-in-storage-explorer.md

 ### Delete folders or files

 1. Select the folders or files that you want to delete.
 2. On the main pane's toolbar, select **Delete**.
-Or right-click the selected folders or files, and then select **Delete** from the shortcut menu.
+Or right-click the selected folders or files, and then select **Delete** on the shortcut menu.
 3. Select **Yes** in the confirmation dialog box.

 ![Selections for deleting a folder](./media/data-lake-store-in-storage-explorer/storageexplorer-adls-delete.png)